Imaginous/Tesla_Tweaks/README.md

 #### !!!
 I do not accept any liability.

 # Tesla referral link and donations
-Are you planning to testdrive or buy a Tesla, use my [**referral link**](https://ts.la/michel701019) to get a discount and sponsor me with Tesla points I can use to charge my car with.<br>
+Are you planning to test-drive or buy a Tesla, use my [**referral link**](https://ts.la/michel701019) to get a discount and sponsor me with Tesla points I can use to charge my car with.<br>
-If you appriciate the work I do you're welcome to make a donation via [**PayPal**](https://www.paypal.com/donate?business=YFCL2GWHA2H5Q&no_recurring=1&item_name=If+you+like+my+Tesla+tweaks+and+feel+like+donating+a+small+amount.+Then+don%27t+hesitate+to+do+so+%3B%29&currency_code=EUR).
+If you appreciate the work I do you're welcome to make a donation via [**PayPal**](https://www.paypal.com/donate?business=YFCL2GWHA2H5Q&no_recurring=1&item_name=If+you+like+my+Tesla+tweaks+and+feel+like+donating+a+small+amount.+Then+don%27t+hesitate+to+do+so+%3B%29&currency_code=EUR).

 # Tesla Model 3 turn signal stalk
 ### The problem...
 The new stalkless design is futuristic and works great.
 No problems with shifting gears, no problems to turn left or right.
 But as soon as you're living in Europe with round-a-bouts everywhere.
 Especially those shared with cyclists.
 It's confusing to signal you're leaving the round-a-bout.
-You have to look at the steeringwheel and use *thought* to press the correct button.
+You have to look at the steering wheel and use *thought* to press the correct button.
 In the mean time you're about to run over a cyclist because you looked at the steering wheel.
 ### The "solution"
 Luckily [Enhauto](https://enhauto.com/) introduced the *Commander* and the *S3XY-buttons*.
 With these buttons you can automate many actions via wireless buttons.
-For more informatiom visit their [website](https://enhauto.com/).<br>
+For more information visit their [website](https://enhauto.com/).<br>
-Using their buttons I created a 3D model af a turnsignal stalk integrating 2 of their buttons.<br>
+Using their buttons I created a 3D model of a turn signal stalk integrating 2 of their buttons.<br>
 <p float="left">
   <img src="https://github.com/Imaginous/Tesla_Tweaks/assets/68418842/36823707-1ae9-440f-bd2b-6429541be4a5.jpg" alt="Parts" width="500"/>
   <img src="https://github.com/Imaginous/Tesla_Tweaks/assets/68418842/3f14277e-0e8f-49e8-8c36-292072cc2b42.jpg" alt="Parts" width="500"/>
 </p>
-Please note that this is a hobby project and the information is for hobbiests out there who want make their own stalk.
-You have to be creative to buildt it.
+Please note that this is a hobby project and the information is for hobbyists out there who want make their own stalk.
+You have to be creative to build it.

-## Partslist:
+## Parts list:
 - Commander + 2x S3XY buttons - [Link](https://enhauto.com/product/four-s3xy-buttons-gen2)
-- 3x Small ballbearings (6x3mm - hole 2mm) - [Link](https://nl.aliexpress.com/item/1005005167956088.html)
+- 3x Small ball bearings (6x3mm - hole 2mm) - [Link](https://nl.aliexpress.com/item/1005005167956088.html)
 - 2x Small push button switches - [Link](https://nl.aliexpress.com/item/1005002571813750.html)
 - 8x Small round magnets (4x2mm) to hold the top cover - [Link](https://nl.aliexpress.com/item/1005005282318653.html)
 - Some pieces of wire to solder the buttons to the S3XY-button PCB
 - 2mm bolt and nut
 - Springs from a pen
-- Sandingpaper to smoothen the 3D print
+- Sanding paper to smoothen the 3D print
 - A 3D printer, I use a Prusa MK2
-- ASA black filament (for it's durability, high temperature resistance and UV stability)
+- ASA black filament (for its durability, high temperature resistance and UV stability)
 - Some glue
 - Some double side (automotive grade) tape
 - Optional glossy or matte clear varnish spray to give it a deeper black look after sanding.